Spiritual Life Insurance

 Millions of Christians for 20 centuries have had their lives and hearts changed by believing that these words apply literally today to them.

-Christianity as a international group of Jesus followers has many looks.
-It is not and an American religion, or for white people only, or for certain ethnic groups alone.
+Christianity is an international group of Jesus followers and has many looks.
+It is not an exclusive American religion, or for white people only, or for certain ethnic groups alone.
 Jesus came by his own admission first to his own people the Jews, then extended his message and blessing to all the people of the world.

-That this God could love me enough to reach out to save me is remarkable.
+That God could love me enough to reach out to save me is remarkable.
 I am amazed that Jesus isn't judging me for my sin an rebellion but offering eternal life, forgiveness, restoration, and a loving eternal relationship through simple faith.
-Spend your lifetime trying to your head around that truth and you will be forever changed.

 In the Life of Jesus, God personally introduced a part of himself in the form of a man, born in time and history.
-Jesus came in humility and used the title 'Son of Man, and the Son of God'.
-He was amazingly, surprisingly controversial in his day befriending women, strangers, foreigners, the weak and sick the outcasts, and the lower caste to be his followers.
+Jesus came in humility and used the title 'Son of Man, and the Son of God' among others.
+He was amazingly, surprisingly controversial in his day by befriending and honoring women, strangers, foreigners, the weak and sick the outcasts, and called the lower caste to be his followers.
+God is no respecter of worldly gain.

-His goal was to reveal a kingdom where all humanity could find grace and mercy aside from their personal worthiness.
+His goal was to reveal a kingdom where all of us could find grace and mercy aside from our personal worthiness.
 And why?
-Because compared with our Creator we all fall short and in need of restoration, we all need saving from sin.
+Because compared with our Creator we all fall short and are in need of restoration: We all need saving from sin that leads to both a spiritual and physical death.
 But maybe restoration is a poor way to put it.
-We were dying of cancer and needed a cure or we are on spiritual life support--better analogies.
+We were dying of a spiritual cancer and needed a cure that only God can supply.

-During Jesus short 3 years of active ministry, he backed up his Kingdom message and claims by raising the dead to life, healing the sick, and showing that he is above even natural laws (through miracles and signs).
+During Jesus short 3 years of active ministry, he backed up his Kingdom message and witnessed acts of raising the dead to life, healing the sick, and showing that he is above even natural laws (through miracles and signs).

-Those that trust Jesus Christ as savior hold a spiritual life assurance policy: And the Bible is God's contract with humanity.
+Those that trust Jesus Christ as savior hold a spiritual life assurance policy: And the Bible is God's contract with humanity free to all.

 God wrote the eternal life contract in his Word.
 He proved he can settle the claim through the death and resurrection of Jesus on the cross, and paid the monthly premiums as we are bankrupt.
 The cost on our end is simple acceptance of his gift-simple belief.
 We cannot earn it through payment or good works, we do not deserve it.
 The analogy is correct even in earthly terms.
 We can choose not to accept a generous and undeserved gift.
 But how foolish!

-Think of it from an earthly perspective as an example: Let's say you had a terminal heart condition and would die without a new heart.
+Think of it from an earthly perspective: Let's say you had a terminal heart condition and would die without a new heart.
 Let's say the only compatible heart in the entire world belonged to my only son Joe, and he wanted you to have it as a gift.

-Now let's say I approached Joe to give up his life on earth for yours to save you.
+Now let's say I approached Joe to give up his life on earth for yours to save you and he agreed, choosing to give his life for yours.
 That would be heartbreaking for me, but amazing beyond words for you.

 The catch is, you would need to accept Joe's sacrifice to save your life and humbly allow the heart transfer to proceed.

-This really is the heat-break of Christianity, not that Jesus died for the world, but most in the world cares little for what he did and sees no relevance for their lives as they live it.
+The real heartbreak of Christianity is the fact that Jesus died for the world, but most in the world cares little for what he did for them.
+They sees no relevance for their lives as they live it.
 Jesus even in his teachings wrote that some would accept his words and others would not.
 How about you today?

 Many religions have added that we can somehow earn this great gift, or that our good works somehow give us a credit or favor with God.
 If I truly had sacrificed my son Joe for your sake, think how insulting it would be for me for you to try to somehow pay me for this sacrifice since I had offered it as a free gift?

 There is no repayment or service great enough for such a sacrifice.
-God's requirement to be saved today is for us to humbly accept the great gift being offered to us and put faith in God's son Jesus for life eternal.
+The bible teaches that God's requirement to be saved today is for us to humbly accept the great gift being offered to us and put faith in God's son Jesus for life eternal.

 Paul in one encounter while being unjustly jailed was asked by his jailer "What must I do to be saved?"
 Paul replied, "Believe on the Lord and you will be saved". (ref: Acts 16:31) Salvation is reduced to simple faith in the end.
 Jesus often taught "Believe in me" as the path to salvation.